SampsonCrowley/Board/README.md

   - Default Value for the cells, otherwise they are empty.

 - The board is full of `Bored::Cell`s which have the following properties:
-  - Coordinates -- Make make this its own `Bored::Coordinates` class with an X and Y value
+  - Coordinates -- Make make this is its own `Bored::Coordinates` class with an X and Y value
   - Value
     - This would be the checker in checkers, piece in chess, mine in minesweeper...